Currently, I teach in South Carolina. We are ranked 48th in education.

 5. Parents, and the children who are not allowed to fail

-First, let me point out that parents can be amazing people.
-I have students whose parents I love and appreciate, without ever having met them.
+First, let me point out that parents can be amazing, supportive people.
+I have students whose parents I love and appreciate, without ever having met them, because they’ve created such awesome individuals.
 Other parents make me want to smash my head against the cinder block wall.

 In the state of South Carolina, especially in our district, the words of parents are gold.
 Last week, a middle school teacher was reamed for refusing to grant students extra credit.
 Parents were in an uproar.
 Most students had not been turning assignments in on time; why, then, give extra credit, when the basic requirements have not been met?
 Not that parents shouldn’t advocate for their children, but a climate has been created where many children can do no wrong.
 Parents seem to be either absent or do their best to cushion every blow.
 Students have not learned how to learn from mistakes, or how to fail.
 Even failure is no longer failing; we have summer school and credit recovery, test corrections and extra credit.
 In my district, a student can fail an entire year of classes and still graduate on time.
 We are helping to create a generation of people best suited for sitting in the basement and playing video games until they are forty.
 What have we done?